-- Post in the discussion forum a comment on what you found most interesting about your study in this course.
+- Post on your blog (5 points) a comment on what you found most interesting about your study in this course.
 Please also include a suggestion for improving the course.
 Suggestions are very valuable as we are always making revisions to the course.
-(5 points)

 Unit learning objectives

 - Upon successful completion of this unit and with the completion of your final digital project, you will have demonstrated your mastery of the course goals and objectives, which are